 $1 Dinner Ideas

 Roasted Potatoes, Onions, Carrots and Pork Roast

 Bean soup: We have a large variety of bean soups from minestrone style, ham, and white bean, or chili.

 White bean and Chicken Chili: Seasoned white beans, chicken thighs, canned seasoned tomatoes cooked together in a crockpot.
 Plus a bit of sour cream and cheese.
 I love this served with tortilla chips!

 Three bean enchiladas: Layer corn tortillas smeared with refried beans, seasoned black beans, and red beans.
-Add in whatever you have found on sale: canned corn, olives, chopped onions, salsa or enchilada sauce and some cheese.
-If we have some affordable ground meat or chicken thighs, we’ll precook that an add a 1-2 pounds for 7-10 servings.
+Add in whatever you have found on sale: canned corn, olives, chopped onions, salsa or enchilada sauce, and some cheese.
+If we have some affordable ground meat or chicken thighs, we’ll precook that and add 1-2 pounds for 7-10 servings.

-Tostadas: Corn tortillas skillet cooked with refried beans and optional toppings: diced tomatoes, cheese, salsa, sour cream, onions, corn, sauteed peppers or zucchini, or ground meat.
+Tostadas: Corn tortillas skillet cooked with refried beans and optional toppings: diced tomatoes, cheese, salsa, sour cream, onions, corn, sauteed peppers, zucchini, or ground meat.

-Mash Potato Bowls: Bottom layer up: Homemade mashed potatoes, canned corn, Grilled chicken thighs sliced thin, and brown gravy.
+Mash Potato Bowls: From the bottom – layer up Homemade mashed potatoes, canned corn, Grilled chicken thighs sliced thin, and brown gravy.